meedan/alegre/doc/text-similarity-call-sequence.md

 ## /similarity/async/text

 This diagram traces the async (non-blocking) text similarity calls, starting from `similarity_sync_controller.py`.
-First stores the object with out the vector, just context (for ES text index?)
+First stores the object with out the vector?, just context (for ES text index?)

 Note: Behavior is modified by `suppress_response` (default False) and `requires_callback` (default True) arguments in call